-Tim L'Estrange has a distinguished career of more than 30 years in private practice and as general counsel to one of Australia's top five-listed companies.
+Tim L'Estrange has a career of more than 30 years in private practice and as general counsel to one of Australia's top five-listed companies.

 Tim has worked for global-listed companies and entities in a variety of jurisdictions.
-His extensive experience in strategic litigation and corporate governance issues, combined with his intimate knowledge of the demands placed on boards, make him a unique resource to clients who deal with complex disputes and regulatory challenges.
+His broad experience in strategic litigation and corporate governance issues, combined with his intimate knowledge of the demands placed on boards, make him a valuable resource to clients who deal with complex disputes and regulatory challenges.

-Prior to joining Jones Day in 2013, Tim was a senior executive with ANZ Bank, where he was successively general counsel and company secretary, managing director of Europe and America, and global head of governance.
-During this time he was heavily involved in major M&A transactions, domestic and international litigation, and regulatory investigations, particularly with Australian and U.S. authorities.
+Prior to joining Jones Day in 2013, Tim was a senior executive with ANZ Bank, where he was successively group general counsel and company secretary, managing director of Europe and America, and global head of governance.
+During this time he was heavily involved in major M&A transactions, domestic and international litigation, and regulatory investigations, particularly with Australian and U.S. regulatory authorities.

-More recently, Tim has represented boards and corporations on Royal Commission into Bank and Financial Services, long-running claims arising from the collapse of the Bell group of companies, the prosecution of claims by the Australian Prudential Regulation Authority (APRA), Coronial Inquiries into workplace fatalities, regulatory advice into potential breaches of Australian Securities & Investments Commission (ASIC) reporting obligations, commercial disputes, cross-border investigations, crisis management, and effective compliance and ethics programs.
-In particular, he has provided counsel on Australia's Criminal Code in relation to bribery and corruption, money laundering, and economic trade sanctions.
-He also has assisted corporations in improving assurance structures to the board and management regarding key company governance policies.
-He has advised on whistleblower complaints, competition and trade practices issues, shareholder and joint venture disputes in the energy and resource sector, professional negligence, directors' duties, and cross-border insolvency and reconstruction issues.
+More recently, Tim has represented boards and corporations in the Royal Commission into Banking and Financial Services, long-running claims arising from the collapse of the Bell group of companies, the prosecution of claims by the Australian Prudential Regulation Authority (APRA), coronial inquiries into workplace fatalities, regulatory advice into potential breaches of Australian Securities & Investments Commission (ASIC) reporting obligations, shareholder disputes, cross-border investigations, crisis management, and effective compliance and ethics programs.